Greenburgh, New York

 Greenburgh is a town in western Westchester County, New York.
 The population was 95,397 at the time of the 2020 census.
+The town consists of 6 villages and an unincorporated area.

 History

 Greenburgh developed along the Hudson River, long the main transportation route.
 It was settled by northern Europeans in its early years, primarily of Dutch and English descent.
 Residents were active during the American Revolutionary War.

 The Romer-Van Tassel House served as the first town hall, from 1793 into the early 19th century.
 It was added to the National Register of Historic Places in 1994.
 Other locations on the National Register are the Church of St. Joseph of Arimathea and Odell House.
 The Spanish American War Monument to the 71st Infantry Regiment in Mount Hope Cemetery was added to the National Register of Historic Places in 2011.

 Geography

 Greenburgh is bordered by the city of Yonkers on the south, the town of Mount Pleasant to the north, and to the east by the city of White Plains and the town of Scarsdale.
 The western boundary is the Hudson River.
 The Tappan Zee Bridge connects Tarrytown in Greenburgh with South Nyack in Orangetown, New York.

 According to the United States Census Bureau, the town has a total area of 93.5 km2, of which 78.5 km2 is land and 15.0 km2, or 16.07%, is water.